Prajwallh/UGV-UNMANNED-GROUND-VEHICLE/README.md

 *gesture_control_car_transmitter code to upload on ESP32 transmitter.

 2.Rador sensor for survillance

 *reciving and transmitting code to run and process in processing.ide

+3. Metal detector
+ * Metal detector reciver side is of LCD display and should upload MD Reciver.txt
+ * Metal detector transmitter side is Ardiuno uno board and should upload MD Transmitter.txt